Sciss/ScalaColliderSwing/README.md

     $ java -jar ScalaCollider.jar

 A Linux desktop template is included.
 You will have to edit this file to change the installation path.
 Future versions may simplify this procedure or provide a direct `.deb` package.

+On OS X, you can use the __`ScalaCollider.command` shell script__ now.
+It should be associated automatically to open with `Terminal.app`.

 ## documentation